AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 Make it worse, I can tell from my own experience that 80% of deadlocks are revealed in production.

 The code above is synchronous from the perspective of `MyService`.
-To perform `func person(identifier: String) throws -> Person?`, we must lock at least two times.
+To perform `func person(identifier: String) throws -> Person?`, we must use a lock at least two times.
 Thus, real world problems substantially increase the complexity of such cases.

 There are two possible solutions: either be 100% attentive and careful